 The top level has a tropical rainforest with birds, monkeys, tarantulas, and poisonous dart frogs.

 Once you reach the top of the Pier 3 Pavilion, you descend back to Level 1 via a different route: through the inside of a ring-shaped tank where you see the Atlantic Coral Reef exhibit and Shark Alley.
 My daughter got to try out the snout of a sawfish.

 Many of the fish weren’t very cooperative when it came time to pose for a picture.
 I love watching rays flap their wings and fly through the water, but wasn’t able to get any good pictures.
 Fortunately, another slow-moving turtle was happy to pose for me.

 Probably our favorite part of the National Aquarium was the Dolphin Discovery amphitheater.
 Who wouldn’t love cute fun-loving dolphins?

 The last exhibit for us was the Jellies Invasion.
 There is something so soothing and calming about watching jellyfish pulse through the water.

 The National Aquarium also has a 4-D Immersion Theater that has special effects that include mist and wind.
-The 15-minute movie presentation costs an extra $5 per person.
+The 15-minute movie presentation costs extra.
 We preferred spending our time with the animals and skipped this attraction.

 On July 10, 2013, the National Aquarium will be opening a new Blacktip Reef Exhibit.
 It will be filled with coral that replicates Indo-Pacific coral reefs.
 New species, including Blacktip Reef Sharks, will join current aquarium residents in this exhibit.